SpencerPao/ComputerVision/Dinosaur Game/README.md

 ---
 ## The Link to the Dinosaur Game can be found [**Here**](https://trex-runner.com/)
 ![Dinosaur_Image_Screenshot](Dinosaur_Screenshot.PNG)
+## Requirements
+- Linux & Windows OS (Mac users might have to use a google collab notebook)
+- run pip install -r requirements.txt in shell.
+(To just run models)

 ## Real_Time_Test.py
 - Use script once model has been trained.